 Just as with any other pointer, it is possible to exceed the valid range of an array and thereby rewrite some adjacent memory.
 This should always be avoided since it can lead to unexpected results or crash the program.

 '''

 int myArray[2] = { 1, 2 };

-myArray[2] = 3; // out of bounds error
+myArray[2] = 3; // error: out of bounds

 '''

-To determine the length of a regular (statically allocated) array, the 'sizeof' operator can be used.
+To determine the length of a regular (statically allocated) array, you can use the 'std::size' function.